2010–11 Notts County F.C. season

 Notts County are the oldest club in the Football League and the 2010–11 season was their 122nd year in The Football League.
 After a successful season in League Two, the club gained promotion to League One following a win against Morecambe on 17 April 2010 and were crowned as League Two champions after a 5–0 win at already relegated Darlington ten days later.
 Manager Steve Cotterill left the club at the end of the season, and was replaced by Craig Short.
 Short was sacked on 26 October 2010, and replaced by Paul Ince.
 Ince left the club in April 2011, and was replaced by Martin Allen.

 Season review

 Kits

 Nike continues as the shirt designer and Lorien Connect is the new shirt sponsor.
 Nike have gone for another traditional Notts County style shirt, with black and white stripes, however the arm only contains one strip which is on the underside of the kit.
 The Shirt Sponsor is given an aqua blue and burgundy colouring whilst the Nike logo is red.
+The home shirt worn during the FA Cup 4th Round game on 29/01/2011 had a bet365 logo.